Most major financial institutions fall into two categories – credit unions or banks.

 On the other hand, large banks have ATMs spread out all over.
 While you can still withdraw from their branches, they often charge very high fees for non-members to use them.

-There’s an upside to the lack of ATMs, as many credit unions will reimburse the fees that other ATM branches typically charge for their use.
+So, why use a credit union if their ATMs are not easily available?
+It’s because there’s an upside to the lack of ATMs, as many credit unions will reimburse the fees that other ATM branches typically charge for their use and this completely negates the disadvantage of a smaller ATM network.

 Credit unions may have fewer locations